awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeBuild.md

 # AWS CodeBuild<a name="action-reference-CodeBuild"></a>

 Allows you to run builds and tests as part of your pipeline\.
 When you run a CodeBuild build or test action, commands specified in the build spec are run inside of a CodeBuild container\.
 All artifacts that are specified as input artifacts to a CodeBuild action are available inside of the container running the commands\.
 CodeBuild can provide either a build or test action\.
+For more information, see the [AWS CodeBuild User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/)\.

 When you use the CodePipeline wizard in the console to create a build project, the CodeBuild build project shows the source provider is CodePipeline\.
 When you create a build project in the CodeBuild console, you cannot specify CodePipeline as the source provider, but adding the build action to your pipeline adjusts the source in the CodeBuild console\.
-For more information, see the [AWS CodeBuild User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/)\.
+For more information, see [ProjectSource](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_ProjectSource.html) in the *AWS CodeBuild API Reference*\.

 **Topics**
 + [Action type](#action-reference-CodeBuild-type)